By IAQ.works staff, edited by Chris Grubbs

 What Is The Best Humidity Level For A Home?

-High or low humidity in the house can also exacerbate existing respiratory symptoms, allergies, asthma and increase your chances of catching a common cold or flu.
-Additionally, air that is too dry or humid is generally uncomfortable to live in.
+RH outside the 40–60% range also worsens existing respiratory symptoms, allergies, and asthma, and raises your odds of catching a cold or the flu.
+Air that is too dry or too humid is also simply uncomfortable to live in for hours at a stretch.

 Read more →